NicMcPhee/refactor-rustlings-try-from-into/README.md

 }
 ```

-While something like that might work in many languages
+While something like that might seem to work in many languages
 (looking at you, C), or might generate runtime exceptions
 in others, it won't even compile in Rust.
 We get three
 errors (one for each color component) of the form: